Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A silly and extremely fun gun, it handles well for shooters of all ages — even my 10-year-old son can safely handle this PGO firearm.

-The Henry Axe is one of the more high-quality PGO options, and the MSRP reflects that!
+The Henry Axe is one of the higher-quality PGO options, and the MSRP reflects that!

 Everything from the side-loading action, excellent trigger, and a smooth cocking hammer makes this a tough firearm to beat in the Venn diagram of quality and fun.